openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.om-i.org/props/>
    :@id: https://openminds.om-i.org/instances/UBERONParcellation/ventralPosterolateralNucleus
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Ventral posterolateral nucleus' is a nucleus of dorsal thalamus.
-It is part of the ventral posterior nucleus of thalamus.
+   :definition: Is a nucleus of dorsal thalamus.
+Is part of the ventral posterior nucleus of thalamus. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002942) ('is_a' and 'relationship')]
    :description: The ventral posterolateral nucleus (VPL) is a nucleus of the thalamus.
-Together with the ventral posteromedial nucleus (VPM) it constitutes the ventral posterior nucleus.
-[WP,unvetted].
+Together with the ventral posteromedial nucleus (VPM) it constitutes the ventral posterior nucleus. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002942)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0112336
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002942#ventral-posterolateral-nucleus-1
    :name: ventral posterolateral nucleus